Don't forget - you can now recycle your beverage cups

-Plastic-lined paper cups can now be recycled in the Cotswolds thanks to a new initiative by the Alliance for Beverage Cartons and the Environment (ACE UK), in partnership with Cotswold District Council and Gloucestershire’s Joint Waste Team.
+Local people are being reminded that their plastic-lined paper cups can be recycled thanks to an initiative by the Alliance for Beverage Cartons and the Environment (ACE UK), in partnership with Cotswold District Council and Gloucestershire’s Joint Waste Team.

-Councillor Sue Coakley, Chair of Gloucestershire’s Joint Waste Committee and Cabinet Member for the Environment at CDC welcomes this initiative:
+Councillor Sue Coakley, Chair of Gloucestershire’s Joint Waste Committee and Cabinet Member for the Environment at CDC is keen to promote this initiative:

-“The carton recycling banks already accept the type of packaging usually associated with fruit juices, milk drinks and premium soup brands, and it is great to see that they can now take plastic-lined paper cups.
+“The carton recycling banks already accept the type of packaging usually associated with fruit juices, milk drinks and premium soup brands, and they can now take plastic-lined paper cups.
 This change - the result of an agreement between ACE UK, high street retailers and cup manufacturers - provides a great opportunity for local residents and visitors to recycle even more waste.

 “Obviously, we would prefer people to drink from re-usable cups where possible – and it is good to see that most coffee shops are more than willing to fill a reusable cup brought from home.
 However, the next best thing is to ensure that as many single-use cups as possible are recycled, and this initiative should help immensely.

 “People in Britain are currently responsible for binning 25,000 tonnes of beverage cups every year.
 All too regularly these items, along with other packaging from ‘on-the-go' food and drink products, end up littering our roadsides, which is unsightly, unhealthy and expensive to remove.
-I very much hope that this scheme will make a big difference.”
+This scheme is already making a difference and things can only improve if more people join in.”

 Carton banks in Cotswold District are located at: